-- 1. This report is issued in accordance with the terms of our agreement dated September 24, 2016. - The accompanying restated standalone financial information, expressed in Indian Rupees, in Millions, of Avenue Supermarts Limited (hereinafter referred to as the "Company"), comprising Standalone Financial Information in paragraph A below and Other Standalone Financial Information in paragraph B below (hereinafter together referred to as "Restated Standalone Financial Information"), has been prepared by the Management of the Company in accordance with the requirements of section 26 of the Companies Act 2013 (hereinafter referred to as the "Act") read with Rule 4 to Rule 6 of the Companies (Prospectus and Allotment of Securities) Rules, 2014 (the "Rules") and item (IX) of Part A of Schedule VIII of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended to date issued by SEBI on August 26, 2009 read along with the SEBI circular SEBI/HO/CFD/DIL/CIR/P/2016/47 dated March 31, 2016 (the "SEBI Regulations") issued by the Securities and Exchange Board of India (the "SEBI") in connection with the Proposed Initial Public Offering of Equity Shares of the Company (the "Issue") and has been approved by the IPO Committee of the Board of Directors and initialed by us for identification purposes only.
-For the purposes of our examination, we have placed reliance on the audited standalone financial statements of the Company for the years ended March 31, 2016, March 31, 2015, March 31, 2014, March 31, 2013 and March 31,2012 (all of which were expressed in Indian Rupees in lakhs), on which we have expressed unmodified audit opinions vide our reports dated August 1, 2016, August 28, 2015, August 11, 2014, August 1, 2013 and June 8, 2012, respectively.
-We have included emphasis of matter in our audit report for the year ended March 31, 2016, however the audit opinion was not qualified in respect of the said matter.
+- 1. This report is issued in accordance with the terms of our agreement dated September 24, 2016. - The accompanying restated standalone financial information, expressed in Indian Rupees, in 2 Millions of Avenue Supermarts Limited (hereinafter referred to as the "Company"), comprising Standalone Financial Information in paragraph A below and Other Standalone Financial Information in paragraph B below (hereinafter together referred to as "Restated Standalone Financial Information"), has been prepared by the Management of the Company in accordance with the requirements of section 26 of the Companies Act 2013 (hereinafter referred to as the "Act") read with Rule 4 to Rule 6 of the Companies (Prospectus and Allotment of Securities) Rules, 2014 (the "Rules") and item (IX) of Part A of Schedule VIII of the Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, as amended to date SEBI August 2009 read along with SEBI 26, the SEBI/HO/CFD/DIL/CIR/P/2016/47 dated March 31, 2016 (the "SEBI Regulations") issued by the Securities and Exchange Board of India (the "SEBI") in connection with the Proposed Initial Public Offering of Equity Shares of the Company (the "Issue") and has been approved by the Board of Directors and initialed by us for identification purposes only.
+For the purposes of our examination, we have placed reliance on the audited standalone financial statements of the Company for the nine months interim period ended December 31, 2016 and for the years ended March 31, 2016, March 31, 2015, March 31, 2014, March 31, 2013 and March 31, 2012 (all of which were expressed in Indian Rupees in Lakhs), on which we have expressed unmodified audit opinions vide our reports dated February 11, 2017, August 1, 2016, August 28, 2015, August 11, 2014, August 1, 2013 and June 8, 2012 respectively.
+We have included an emphasis of matter in our audit reports for the nine months interim period ended December 31, 2016 and for the year ended March 31, 2016, however the audit opinion was not qualified in respect of the said matter.